Challenging Eminent Domain in North Carolina

 Land condemnation through eminent domain could uproot your business and cause you to alter your plans, leaving you feeling powerless.
 However, a trustworthy and reputable eminent domain attorney at Henson Fuerst will be your advocate and empower you by protecting your rights and taking on the government to fiercely defend your rights.

-We have represented businesses, corporations, partnerships, families, and individuals in significant damage condemnation cases for over 45 years with proven track record of success.
+We have represented businesses, corporations, partnerships, families, and individuals in significant damage condemnation cases for over 45 years with a proven track record of success.
 If you are a commercial property owner in North Carolina whose land is being condemned through eminent domain, contact the eminent domain attorneys at Henson Fuerst to understand your legal options.
 To do so, fill out and submit a case evaluation form online or call our office toll-free at 919-781-1107.